Tim Arnold (musician): Lockdown Releases (2020–2022)

 In 2020, Arnold began work on his first lockdown album When Staying Alive's The Latest Craze which included the community collaborative video for song "Another Record That Changed My life".
 In August 2020, on the steps of St George's Hall, Liverpool, he joined the city's protest to give NHS staff a pay rise by performing his protest song 'Change of System' in which he sings the names of, and commemorates the NHS workers who died at the start of the 2020 pandemic.

 Author John Higgs noted that "The effect is like listening to a soundtrack album and realising with shock that it is the soundtrack to your own life."

 Arnold also began a series of socially distanced live shows in London from his back garden called 'Salon No.9' that were recorded and later released as a live album Tales From The Tracks.

 In 2021, Arnold composed the theme music for BBC Radio 4 audio drama Barred and radio soap opera Greenborne.

-Super Connected (2022-)
+Super Connected (2022–2025)

-In May 2022, Arnold staged an inaugural live multimedia performance of his film and album Super Connected in London's first sustainable community market, Mercato Metropolitano at new venue, The Temple of Art and Music.
+In May 2022, Arnold staged an R & D live multimedia performance of his album and silent film Super Connected in London's first sustainable community market, Mercato Metropolitano at new venue, The Temple of Art and Music.
+The official live show launched a year later at the Roundhouse studio theatre in London to coincide with the release of the album.

+Digital Departure (2025)

+In November 2025, Arnold announced what he called a “Digital Departure”, marking the end of his public online presence.
+The announcement coincided with his Super Connected performance at Edinburgh’s Pleasance Theatre, described as the live marker of his departure from digital platforms.
+His UK Government petition advocating for parental choice over children’s digital exposure reached 10,000 signatures, qualifying for an official government response, and received support from public figures including Olivia Colman, Stephen Fry, Chrissie Hynde, and Kevin Godley.